 Responsive mode opportunities with closing dates: applicants will see future rounds open on the Funding Service

 Some responsive mode opportunities have regular closing and opening dates throughout the year.
 At a planned point, each one will close on Je-S as normal but then open their next round on the Funding Service.

 Applicants to opportunities from all research councils are likely to see these changes.

 UKRI cross research council responsive mode pilot

-This pilot opportunity will support breakthrough or disruptive interdisciplinary ideas not routinely funded through existing UKRI responsive mode schemes and is a new and distinct opportunity from those described above.
-The outline stage for the first round of this opportunity will use Je-S and we expect the full stage to use the Funding Service.
+This will support breakthrough or disruptive interdisciplinary ideas which might not be routinely funded through existing UKRI responsive mode schemes.
+It is a new and distinct opportunity from the responsive mode opportunities described above.